campeis/type_safe_builder/README.md

 ### Allow field value to be set multiple times set at the struct level can be disabled for specific fields

-If the possinility to assign a value to a field multiple is made the default for a structure, individual fields could be configure so they could be assigned just once.
+If the possibility to assign a value to a field multiple times is made the default for a structure, individual fields could be configure so they could be assigned just once.

 ```rust